What is A/B Testing?

 - The comparison of two treatments or approaches.
 You can do more than two, but then you are doing multivariate testing.

 - A clear hypothesis about the difference between the two treatments.
 At the end of the A/B test you want to be able to say not only which option won but also understand why it won.
-This usually means that you should design an A/B test with treatments that are pretty similar, making it relatively easily to isolate which part of the treatment led to conversion.
+This usually means that you should design an A/B test with treatments that are pretty similar, making it relatively easy to isolate which part of the treatment led to conversion.
 For example, you may just test the color of a button.

 - You also need a relatively large number of people to expose to each of the treatments.
 How many people depends on how big the difference is likely to be between the effects of the treatments.
 If testing minor differences in wording or colors, you usually need thousands of people.
 If you expect big differences, such as 20% differences between the A and the B, then samples with as few as 50 in each group can be OK.